Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 Such programs are really just overpriced quasi-spiritual entertainment provided by influencers with no coaching credentials, hawking wholly derivative or outright ripped off content — with an astronomical admission ticket.

-Logic error #4: there are many factors at play that create outlier results like those touted by marketers
+Logic error #4: "I did it, so you can too."
+Not exactly.
+There are many factors at play that create outlier results like those touted by marketers.

 In addition to the issues with early adopters vs. late adopters covered above, there are even more circumstances outside one’s control that business coaches like to gloss over.